-- 1 Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - 2 Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (figure 46) from the cold end header box at the appropriate location on the side of the unit.
+- 1 Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - NOTE - Do not remove the rubber grommet used to seal the cabinet on the side not used when installing the condensate trap. - 2 Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (figure 45) from the cold end header box at the appropriate location on the side of the unit.
 Install provided 3/4 NPT street elbow fitting into cold end header box.
-Use Teflon tape or appropriate pipe dope.

-NOTE - Cold end header box drain plugs are factory installed.
-Check the unused plug for tightness to prevent leakage.

-- Install the cap over the clean out opening at the base of the trap.
+Use Teflon tape or appropriate pipe dope. - NOTE - Cold end header box drain plugs are factory installed.
+Check the unused plug for tightness to prevent leakage. - 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See FIGURE 54. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in FIGURE 54.
+See FIGURE 53. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 53.
 Route the condensate line to an open drain.
-Condensate line must maintain a 1/4" downward slope from the furnace to the drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5 Figures 48 and 50 show the furnace and evaporator coil using a separate drain.
+If necessary the condensate line from the furnace and evaporator coil can drain together.
+See FIGURE 49, FIGURE 51 and FIGURE 52.